 - Robert Holmes, a.k.a.
 "Digital Bob" is a South Florida photographer that specializes in Gigapan (large, detailed panorama) cityscapes, and has mentored us with Gigapan and other technical issues.

 - Robert Chaplin is another South Florida photographer and guide who spoke and judged at the Kendall Camera Club (see below) and helped start the South Florida National Parks Camera Club.
 He has also helped us on our journey.
+As with many busy photographers, however, his website has been virtually untouched for several years.

 - Finally, we are with our local Kendall Camera Club, and would suggest any active or aspiring photographer join such a club.
 One way to find a photography group is to go to Meetup, click on "Find a meetup group", type something like "photography" and your zip code in the appropriate boxes and see what comes up.
 Happy hunting.